tristansetha/weather-day/README.md

 ## Description

-A weather forecast that determines wether class is open or closed.
+A weather forecast that determines whether class is open or closed.

 ## Setup/Installation Requirements